zmknox/zmknox.github.io/privacy.md

-#### {{ site.baseurl }}
+#### {{ site.title }} (this website)
-##### _Last Updated April 24, 2021_
+##### _Last Updated July 4, 2022_

 reCAPTCHA is included as part of the contact form on this website.
 Use of reCAPTCHA is subject to Google's [Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).
 There is otherwise no tracking code on this website.
-This website does include some third party JavaScript libraries (Bootstrap, FontAwesome, jQuery) in order to improve the site’s appearance and functionality.
-The only information collected about you, outside of the Contact page, is that a web request was received by your IP address to this website, which is logged by CloudFlare in order to aggregate traffic statistics.
-[You can find CloudFlare’s privacy policy here](https://www.cloudflare.com/privacypolicy/).
+This website does include some third party JavaScript libraries (FontAwesome) and CSS stylesheets (Bootstrap) in order to improve the site’s appearance and functionality.
+The only information collected about you, outside of the Contact page, is that a web request was received by your IP address to this website, which is logged by Cloudflare in order to aggregate traffic statistics.
+[You can find Cloudflare’s privacy policy here](https://www.cloudflare.com/privacypolicy/).

 #### Stadium Full Screen Browser
 ##### _Last Updated September 28, 2020_